gitcla/auth-one/README.md

 Now point Robo 3T to localhost:27017

-The collection users should contains documents like this:
+The users collection should contain documents like this:

 ```
   {